JOB PROFILE

 Key skills of an EHC Plan Writer include:

-• Fantastic communication skills to liaise with various different parties.
+• Fantastic communication skills to liaise with various different parties such as professionals from the social care sector.

 • Attention to detail and quality.
 Due to the lack of a universal EHC plan template, many Ofsted local area inspections have reported an inconsistency in the quality of EHC plans.